azide0x37/Smack/README.md

 # Smack
-Using the accelerometer in a thinkpad as in input.
+Using the accelerometer in a thinkpad as an input.
 Fun!